clamsproject/mmif-visualizer/README.md

 2. cpb-aacip-507-z31ng4hp5t.part.wav
 3. cpb-aacip-507-z31ng4hp5t.part.trn

 According to the MMIF file those three files should be in `/data/video` ,  `/data/audio` and `/data/text` respectively.
-The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, which means that the `static/data` symbolic link has to point at the where the data are on the host that runs the Flask server:
+The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, amd those directories should point at the appropriate location:

-- If you run the visualizer in a container, then the `-v` option in the docker-run command is used to mount the local data directory to the `/data` directory on the container and the `static/data` symlink already points to that.
+- If you run the visualizer in a Docker container, then the `-v` option in the docker-run command is used to mount the local data directory `/Users/shared/archive` to the `/data` directory on the container and the `static/data` symlink already points to that.
-- If you run the visualizer on your local machine, then you have a couple of options (where you may need to remove the current link first):
+- If you run the visualizer on your local machine without using a container, then you have a couple of options (where you may need to remove the current link first):
   - Make sure that the `static/data` symlink points at the local data directory `$> ln -s /Users/Shared/archive/ static/data`
   - Copy the contents of `/Users/Shared/archive` into `static/data`.